MileHacker Logo

 Arequipa'the key attractions are within the boundaries of UNESCO World Heritage historic center, which makes them accessible.
 The white sillar stone architecture creates a distinctive look.

-Consider a guided tour for insights into the city's rich history and amazing buildings.
+Consider a guided tour for insights into the city's rich history and architectural wonders.

 Locations Overview

-• Plaza de Armas: The city's heart, surrounded by the Cathedral and colonial arcades.
+• Plaza de Armas: The city's heart, surrounded by the Cathedral and from the colonial era arcades.
 Always open and free to visit.

 • Basilica Cathedral of Arequipa: Dominates Plaza de Armas, rebuilt multiple times with sillar stone.
 Visit Monday-Saturday, small entrance fee for museum and bell towers.

-• Monasterio of Saint (feminine) Catalina: A vast "city within a city" built in 1579.
-Daily 9:00 AM - 5:00 PM, along with some evening hours.
+• Monasterio de Santa Catalina: A vast "city within a city" built in 1579.
+Daily 9:00 AM - 5:00 PM, with certain evening hours.
 Entrance fee applies.
 Guides are available for hire.

 • Lookout point of Yanahuara: Picturesque viewpoint with sillar arches, offering panoramic views of Arequipa and El Misti volcano.
 Always open and free.